Hamilton Marsh Conditional Purchase

 Firstly Why are the has the RDN agreed to purchase at this time of economic uncertainty and a lack of funding for other more critical services and Why has there been no public consultation over the past 20 years?
 Why does the RDN need this parkland?
 The RDN has already more that 2000 hectares providing a ratio of approx 92 people / hectare, far greater than most municipalities!
 Secondly, The agreed price $30,000,000?
 I think it is fair that as requested by taxpayers you share the independent 3rd party appraisal at this time.
 Why hasn't a costed plan for the proposed development and maintenance been prepared ?
 Thirdly, Why hasn't the current owners been asked to donate the land to the RDN through conservation programs such as the Canada Ecological Gifts Program, they would have received significant tax benefits.
 That would of been a WIN WIN !
 Thank you

-P&JHobern asked 6 days ago
+P&JHobern asked about 2 months ago

 Acquiring Hamilton Marsh as a conservation site has been a priority for the Regional District of Nanaimo for many years.
 The 2023-2026 Regional District of Nanaimo Strategic Plan prioritizes protecting vital lands and ecosystems and includes a goal of accelerating the acquisition of regional parkland to secure and steward natural areas with high conservation and recreation values.
 Hamilton Marsh contains many priority West Coast Region (WCR) environmental values including previous occurrences of species and ecosystems at risk.